colligant/colligant.github.io/_posts/2020-03-31-model-comparison-table.md

 recordingf1: UNet, two downsampling steps, ~1m params.
 Batch size 32.
 Why did this one do so well compared to the same model with many more parameters?
 Overfitting?

+random_permute: UNet, full, 5m params, batch size 16, only 8 stacked images fed in to model.

 ## Lr schedules